kalugvasy3/MSDN/README.md

 All Projects from my MSDN account.
 MSDN Samples website was retired.
 I moved all my samples to here...
-See readme file inside each folder.
+See "description.html" file inside each folder.